- There are several ways to help reduce taxes and maximize benefits.

 In addition to federal and possibly state income taxes, you will pay Social Security and Medicare taxes on any wages earned in retirement.
 There is no age limit on these withholdings, nor any exemption for any sort of Social Security benefits status.

-The good news is that these earnings can also count toward the calculation of your benefits: Social Security checks your earnings record each year and will increase your benefit, if appropriate, based on these additional earnings.5
+The good news is that these earnings can also count toward the calculation of your benefits: Social Security monitors your earnings record each year and will increase your benefit, if appropriate, based on these additional earnings.

 What if you are making much less in retirement than before?
 Could it hurt your benefits?
 The answer is no, because the benefit payment is still based on your 35 highest years of earnings.
 At worst, there would be no impact; at best, it could help if this replaces any of the lower 35 years.